abs-tudelft/wiki-search-alveo/hardware/README.md

 the test case and register file so you can modify it to change the test.
 The test case uses `vhdl/memory.srec` as its data source, which by default contains just three very short "articles".

-TODO: instructions for generating a more interesting dataset with Fletcher